FlutterTim/flutter_gallery_app/README.md

 - Images are currently immediately cached, in the future it should be possible to select an image and then decide if you want to cache it or not.
 - The code supports changes to how many images are loaded in when searching, but there is currently no UI to support that feature.
 - In the future some filters can be added, the image API (Pexels) supports the image color and the orientation of the image.
-- An improvement can be made to the `fetchImages` function as it currently requires a `searchTerm` but is unneccesary when you use an `url`.
-Also when you give it an URL that's not from Pexels the application will break, to fix that I will remove the `url` parameter in the future and strip the neccesary parameters from the url to use them seperately.
 - The `Button` object does not really do anything special at this moment and will be more advanced in the future.

 ## 'API' reference